commercialhaskell/stack/doc/GUIDE.md

 # init failure output
 ```

-stack has tested six different snapshots, and in every case discovered that
+stack has tested 18 different snapshots, and in every case discovered that
 acme-missiles is not available.
 In the end it suggested that you use the
 `--solver` command line switch if you want to use packages outside Stackage.
 So
 let's give it a try: